-Parameter Values Default Description GRP_WIDTH 64,128, or 256 128 64, 128, or 256 debug signals are allowed in a Signal Group.
+Parameter Values Default Description GRP_WIDTH 64, 128, or 256 128 64, 128, or 256 debug signals are allowed in a Signal Group.
 The number of SIGMASK and SIGCOMP registers for each trigger state are extended based on GRP_WIDTH/32.
 The ATB configuration does not support GRP_WIDTH = 256.
 RAM_ADDR_SIZE 2-25 inclusive 9 Number of address bits in the SRAM.
 This parameter is only available on the SRAM configuration.
-Number of entries in the SRAM = $2^{RAM}$ ADDR_SIZE For example, when RAM_ADDR_SIZE is 9, the SRAM has 512 entries.
+Number of entries in the $SRAM = 2^{RAM}\ADDR\SIZE$ For example, when RAM_ADDR_SIZE is 9, the SRAM has 512 entries.
 Arm recommends at least 512 entries, where an entry is data payload plus the header byte.
-When $GRP\WIDTH = 64$ , each entry is 9 bytes.
-When $GRP\WIDTH = 128$ , each entry is 17 bytes.
-When $GRP\WIDTH = 256$ , each entry is 33 bytes.
-ID_CAPTURE_SIZE 2-30 10 Sets the number of bits used for the captured transaction ID.
-ID_CAPTURE_GEN 0 or 1 1 0 Captured transaction ID is not generated 1 Captured transaction ID is generated.
-NUM_TRIG_STATES 5 or 8 5 Sets the number of Trigger States.
+When GRP_WIDTH = 64, each entry is 9 bytes.
+When GRP_WIDTH = 128, each entry is 17 bytes.
+When GRP_WIDTH = 256, each entry is 33 bytes.
+ID_CAPTURE_SIZE 2-64 10 Sets the number of bits used for the captured transaction ID.
+ID_CAPTURE_GEN 0 or 1 1 Captured transaction ID is not generated 1 Captured transaction ID is generated.
+NUM_TRIG_STATES 5 or 8 5 Sets the number of Trigger States .
 TRIGIN_EDGE 0 or 1 1 Used to determine the method by which CTTRIGIN and EXTRIG are detected.
 When TRIGIN_EDGE = 0, CTTRIGIN and EXTRIG are sampled when the Trigger State signal comparison occurs.
 When TRIGIN_EDGE = 1, assertion of CTTRIGIN and EXTTRIG are detected if CTRL.RUN = 1, and their assertions are latched until CTRL.RUN = 0.
-ATB_FIFO_DEPTH 4, 8, or 16 4 Sets the ATB interface FIFO Depth based on the ATREADY response latency from the trace infrastructure.
+ATB_FIFO_DEPTH 4, 8, 16, 32, or 64 4 Sets the ATB interface FIFO Depth based on the ATREADY response latency from the trace infrastructure.
 This is only available on an ATB configuration.
 It is set based on trace sink bandwidth ELA trace data bandwidth and trace bandwidth of other CoreSight components that are connected to the trace sink.
+A larger FIFO depth may be needed when GRP_WIDTH > ELA_ATB_WIDTH.
 ST_FIFO_DEPTH 0, 4, or 8 0 Sets the depth of the simultaneous trace FIFOs for the TSSR trigger state and the remaining trigger states.
 A value of 0 does not generate a FIFO, so a trace that occurs on the same cycle for not trigger states writes the TSSR FIFO.
+ELA_ATB_WIDTH 32, 64, or 128 128 Sets the width of ATDATAM to 32, 64, or 128 bits.
+ATBYTESM is then 2, 3, or 4 bits wide.